renatosis/terraform_eks_nodes_latency_prom/problems.md

 apps/v1

 Somehow the terraform kubernetes autocomplete wasnt working anymore, so I noticed that by removing this folder pn macos ~/Library/Application\ Support/Code/ make it work

+After recreating all kube yaml files in terraform kubernetes provision way I noticed a prometheus deployment timeout.
+I run terraform output to get the kube eks config to be able to run kube debug commands